aterui/public-proj_fcl-synchrony/README.md

-## FCL-synchrony
-Code for: Spatial disturbance synchrony alters the association of food chain length and ecosystem size
+## Code for: Spatial disturbance synchrony alters the association of food chain length and ecosystem size

-## Author
-Akira Terui and Shota Nishijima
+### Author: Akira Terui and Shota Nishijima

-## File description
+### File description

 * "function_FCLtheory.R": R script for describing the main theoretical model
 * "function_FCLtheory_suppl1.R": R script for describing a supplemental model with direct effects of spatial disturbance synchrony on consumer and predator species